raghadalquran/learning-journal/read01.md

 ###### This is h6 tag
 ** this to make bold **
 * this to make italic *

 ![GitHub Logo](/images/logo.png)
 #### We use this to add image ####

 [GitHub](http://github.com)
 #### We use this to add link ####
-Also , I read about how to creat a tables and i use the Strikethrough ~~Programming~~ , emojy :smile: ,
+Also , I read about how to creat a tables and i use the  ~~Programming~~ , emoji :smile: and more.